Billiam/billiam.org/_posts/2020-03-01-an-ironsworn-related-logo-and-pattern.md

     thumb: post/2020/dice_logos/pattern.jpg
 ---

-I'm working on a 3d print design for the [Ironsworn tabletop RPG](https://www.ironswornrpg.com/) and wanted something relavent-but-not-infringing to decorate it with.
+I'm working on a 3d print design for the [Ironsworn tabletop RPG](https://www.ironswornrpg.com/) and wanted something relevant-but-not-infringing to decorate it with.
 Here's a logo-like image, and repeating tile.

 They're stored in a vector format, and licensed under Creative Commons 4.0.